spallav/Smear-Detection/README.md

 # Smear-Detection
-Program to detect smear in the camera.
+Program to detect smear in the camera using OpenCV.